kubedb/docs/docs/guides/mysql/concepts/opsrequest/index.md

 - `Reconfigure`
 - `ReconfigureTLS`

 >You can perform only one type of operation on a single `MySQLOpsRequest` CR.
-For example, if you want to upgrade your database and scale up its replica then you have to create two separate `MySQLOpsRequest`.
-At first, you have to create a `MySQLOpsRequest` for upgrading.
+For example, if you want to update your database and scale up its replica then you have to create two separate `MySQLOpsRequest`.
+At first, you have to create a `MySQLOpsRequest` for updating.
 Once it is completed, then you can create another `MySQLOpsRequest` for scaling.
 You should not create two `MySQLOpsRequest` simultaneously.

-#### spec.upgrade
+#### spec.updateVersion

-If you want to upgrade your MySQL version, you have to specify the `spec.upgrade`  section that specifies the desired version information.
+If you want to update your MySQL version, you have to specify the `spec.updateVersion`  section that specifies the desired version information.
 This field consists of the following sub-field:

-- `spec.upgrade.targetVersion` refers to a [MySQLVersion](/docs/guides/mysql/concepts/catalog/index.md) CR that contains the MySQL version information where you want to upgrade.
+- `spec.updateVersion.targetVersion` refers to a [MySQLVersion](/docs/guides/mysql/concepts/catalog/index.md) CR that contains the MySQL version information where you want to update.

->You can only upgrade between MySQL versions.
+>You can only update between MySQL versions.
 KubeDB does not support downgrade for MySQL.

 #### spec.horizontalScaling